If you’re reading this, you’ve just stumbled onto a secret mission-one that’s all about finding the world’s most charming undercover agents: violets.

 These small flowers showed up in many books and paintings from the era.
 In stories, characters with violets were often shy but deeply loyal.

-Meet the Most Popular Violet Varieties
+Meet the Most Popular Types of Violets

-Common Violet (Viola sororia)
+2. Common Violet (Viola Sororia)

 Native to North America, this violet features heart-shaped leaves and purple or blue flowers.